 When selecting the events that you want to include in the audit log, you will browse among different event categories:

-- Course.
+- Courses Events.
 Data regarding creation, updates and deletion of courses, sessions, training material, etc.

-- Learning Plan.
+- Learning Plan Events.
 Data regarding creation, update and deletion of learning plans.

 - Custom Reports.
 Data related to the custom reports created and managed in the platform.